Amyotrophic Lateral Sclerosis (ALS)

 How is ALS diagnosed?

-- Electromyogram (EMG) [a test that measures the electrical activity in your nerves and muscles]
+- Electromyogram (EMG) to measure the electrical activity of your nerves and muscles.

 How is ALS treated?

 There is no cure for ALS.
 But treatment can slow the progression of the disease.
 The right treatment plan can help you stay comfortable and independent for as long as possible.

 - Medications to relieve muscle cramps, extra saliva and other symptoms.